 I guess life is about figuring it all out and to be honest I am not sure where I would have started with investing before I have gathered all this information over the years.
 I’m glad I started so early, I am just a bit miffed that I didn’t know any better to start on my own and with the right investors.
 Currently, I am very happy to be 32 years old and with enough information to stop paying front load fees to a company that “prides” itself to be working towards providing military members and their families with the proper investments fit to their needs.
 Also something Tony Robbins exploits as he explains how Certified Financial Planners (CFPs) can also be registered as brokers and take even more money in fees from an unsuspecting customer.
 I really recommend reading his book if you have the time as it is eyeopening!

 As far as my current unemployment situation, in Suze Orman’s the Money Class she recommends that you have up to 19 months of funding to be unemployed for a year and a half.
 WOW.
 Although this seems very crazy and even unattainable, I think she is right.
 When the future is uncertain you have to be prepared for the longer term without a steady income, even if it is rather hard.
 Luckily, while unemployed, my cost of living as decreased to 1/4 of what it was previously.
 While I was still living in Hawaii, I took one of my friends out to lunch and he helped build me a budget tracker and customize to my exact liking where I can legitimately track every item spent in a day, week, month, etc., based on the category in which it is bought, to the dollar.
-I do this because online programs and budget trackers have not worked for me in the past, I have to keep a strict tally of this on my own for it to be the most effective.
+I do this because online programs and budget trackers have not worked for me in the past.
+I have to keep a strict tally of this on my own for it to be the most effective.
 I started this the day I became unemployed (April 1st) because I want to see where my money is going and how realistic it is to budget to spend less that $1,000 a month while unemployed.

 I hate to admit it but I was paying a 5.25% front load fee on every dollar I was investing over the past decade.
 It took me 2 days to pull all of my money out of those investments after I fully realized the implications of continuing on this path over time.
 All of the extra hidden fees are complete bullshit, of that I am certain.
-Especially because USAA was able to leave one of my brokerage accounts as it is just without the front load fee requirement.

 I never want to be in the dark about my personal finance again and I want to start this conversation so maybe others will focus on getting educated too, and choose the right path to find their own form of financial freedom.